 Then Athena grew stern or harsh and firm.
-"Everyone is born with some special gift or talent, if only he or she can figure out what it is and how to use it.
+"Everyone is born with some special gift or talent, if only they can figure out what it is and how to use it.
 You must not waste this skill of yours.
 We shall see to it that you shall weave again."

-Show Image 4A-6: Athena changing Arachne into a spider
+Show image 4A-6: Athena changing Arachne into a spider